-- offering of \$350.0 million aggregate principal amount of Senior Notes, payable to Class A and Class L stockholders on a pro rata basis.
-(3) We define Adjusted Net Income as net income, exclusive of the following items: (i) net favorable lease amortization; (ii) costs related to debt amendments, secondary offerings, termination of Advisory Agreement and other; (iii) stock option modification expense; (iv) loss on extinguishment of debt; (v) impairment charges; (vi) advisory fees; (vii) amounts related to certain litigation and (viii) other unusual, non-recurring or extraordinary expenses, losses, charges or gains, all of which are tax effected to arrive at Adjusted Net Income.
-For further discussion of Adjusted Net Income, including a reconciliation of Adjusted Net Income, see Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Performance Measures. - (4) We define Adjusted EBITDA as net income, exclusive of the following items: (i) interest expense, net, (ii) loss on extinguishment of debt, (iii) income tax expense (benefit), (iv) depreciation and amortization, (v) impairment charges, (vi) advisory fees, (vii) stock option modification expense, (viii) costs related to debt amendments, secondary offerings, termination of our Advisory Agreement and other, (ix) amounts related to certain litigation and (x) other unusual, non-recurring or extraordinary expenses, losses, charges or gains.
+(2) We define Adjusted Net Income as net income, exclusive of the following items: (i) net favorable lease amortization; (ii) costs related to debt amendments and secondary offerings; (iii) stock option modification expense; (iv) loss on extinguishment of debt; (v) impairment charges; (vi) advisory fees; (vii) amounts related to certain litigation and (viii) other unusual, non-recurring or extraordinary expenses, losses, charges or gains, all of which are tax effected to arrive at Adjusted Net Income.
+For further discussion of Adjusted Net Income, including a reconciliation of Adjusted Net Income to net income, see Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Performance Measures.

+(3) We define Adjusted EBITDA as net income, exclusive of the following items: (i) interest expense, net, (ii) loss on extinguishment of debt, (iii) income tax expense (benefit), (iv) depreciation and amortization, (v) impairment charges, (vi) advisory fees, (vii) stock option modification expense, (viii) costs related to debt amendments and secondary offerings, (ix) amounts related to certain litigation and (x) other unusual, non-recurring or extraordinary expenses, losses, charges or gains.
 For further discussion of Adjusted EBITDA, including a reconciliation of Adjusted EBITDA to net income, see Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Performance Measures.

-- (5) We define comparable store sales as sales of those stores, including online sales, commencing on the first day of the fiscal month one year after the end of their grand opening activities, which normally conclude within the first two months of operations.
-Our comparable store sales are based on a 52-week basis. - (6) We define working capital as current assets (excluding restricted cash) minus current liabilities.
+(4) We define comparable store sales as sales of those stores, including online sales, commencing on the first day of the fiscal month one year after the end of their grand opening activities, which normally conclude within the first two months of operations.
+Our comparable store sales are based on a 52-week basis.

+(5) We define working capital as current assets (excluding restricted cash) minus current liabilities.